abdulsalam-bande/natural_language_processing/README.md

 - Implementing Logistics Regression From Scratch using Numpy For classification.
 - Implementing a Deep Neural Network From Scratch using Numpy For Regresion.

 # Note3 :Except for Named Entity recongntion, ignore the error you see in the juoyter notebook.
-All the other codes are running fine with good acurac
+All the other codes are running fine with good accuracy